Jackie-Tran/spacestagram/README.md

 - Light/Dark mode
 - Likes are saved in local storage
 - Loading state while waiting for NASA's API response
-- Start date and end date picker to browse photos from a specific set of days
+- Start date and end date picker to browse photos for a specific date range
 - Shareable links

 ## Technology Used